Table of Contents

 6. You can apply your wafer at this point, but more often you’ll repeat steps 2-6 for another one or two times before applying the wafer.

 I have used the crusting technique with mixed results and I find using barrier rings to be better for healing around the stoma (I will have a separate video and article about it soon).

 - Less is better when it comes to stoma powder!
 Using too much will cause you more problems than you need!

 - Do not use stoma powder unless your skin is weepy or raw, since there’s no advantage to using it (it doesn’t prevent skin irritation) and could negatively affect your wafer instead.

 - If you have persistent irritation, you should speak with your stoma nurse.
-Stoma powder should be used for acute irritation and chronic problems should be corrected at the source, not managed with powder after the damage is done.
+Stoma powder should be used for acute irritation and chronic issues should be corrected at the source, not managed with powder after the damage is done.

-Stoma powders can be made from a pectin, cellulose or gelatin base, but more often than not, it’ll contain gelatine, so please refer to my vegan/non-vegan list of products to see which are free of animal-based ingredients.
+Stoma powders can be made from a pectin, cellulose or gelatin base, but more often than not, it’ll contain gelatin, so please refer to my vegan/non-vegan list of products to see which are free of animal-based ingredients.